The Essentials of Reuters sourcing

 Interviewees or their organisations/companies sometimes ask to see the quotes we plan to publish.
 We should resist such requests wherever possible.
 If we do have to submit quotes for approval, we should not agree to a quote being materially changed and we should try to give a deadline.
 We should never submit our story for approval.

 Record the information a source gives you, either by taking notes or by printing out a hard copy of notes made on a computer, or by tape recording conversations.
 Reporters are encouraged to learn shorthand.
-Reporters should keep notes, tapes, video or other information for at least two years.
-Remember that it may be necessary to for you to prove the accuracy and fairness of your story in court.

 If using a tape recorder, obtain the source’s permission; undisclosed taping can be illegal in some jurisdictions.
 If conducting an interview by phone with a broker or analyst, remember that most banks, funds, or brokerage houses routinely record incoming phone calls.
 Sources can check the accuracy of their quotes by replaying in-house tapes.